Today's leaders recognize the need to maximize productivity in their team and that can only happen when employees are committed and engaged.

 It's no surprise that actively engaged employees are 20 to 40 percent more productive in the workplace than those that aren't engaged.

-In order to have a team of high performing and successful employees, you need to know the best techniques to engage and motivate them.
-Not only does it make your job easier, coaching greatly improves employee performance when done correctly.
+In order to have a team of high-performing and successful employees, you need to know the best techniques to engage and motivate them.
+Not only does it make your job easier, but coaching greatly improves employee performance when done correctly.

 While once considered a "soft" skill, coaching for high performance is now recognized as an effective method that produces better decision-making skills, improved project management, and increased performance while lowering overall turnover.